Fruits and vegetables are some of the most interesting subjects to shoot in food photography.

-Fruits and vegetables are the perfect subject for those macro shots.
+Fruits and vegetables are the perfect subjects for those macro shots.

 It doesn’t always make sense to take a super close-up shot of a lasagna.
 The viewer might not understand what they are seeing.
 But the same treatment given to a kiwi is immediately translatable.

-If this is not suitable for your subject, you might want to take three images with different focus points.
+If this is not suitable for your fruits and vegetables, you might want to take three images with different focus points.
 Combine them using focus stacking in Photoshop for one image that is sharp throughout.

-7. Use Few Props to Keep Attention on the Main Subject
+7. Use Few Props to Highlight the Main Subject

-A simple approach is usually best when photographing fruits and vegetables.
+Simple food styling technique is best when photographing fruits and vegetables.

 They are already beautiful subjects that can stand on their own.

-A dish like pasta usually needs a bowl of parmesan, some cutlery or linen, or other small touches to create a good composition.
+A dish like pasta usually needs a bowl of parmesan, some cutlery or linen, or other food styling touches to create a good composition.
 With fruits and vegetables, they are perfect on their own and don’t need much except great lighting.

-In the picture of the brussels sprouts below, I used both of these principles to add a sense of flow and movement to my image.
+In the picture of the brussels sprouts below, I used both of these principles to add a sense of flow and movement to my photo.

 I cut open one of the brussels sprouts and placed it in a focal point area to create the greatest point of interest.

 When using these principles, make sure that you leave some negative space.
-Images that are too busy with no area for the eye to momentarily rest will feel a little claustrophobic.
+Photos that are too busy with no area for the eye to rest will feel a little claustrophobic.

 Be sure that you also break up the pattern in some way, or it will become monotonous.

-There are various ways to create a break in pattern.
-You can use a break in color, shape, size, or texture.
+There are various ways to create a break in the pattern.
+You can use a break in colour, shape, size, or texture.
 Where you place this break is crucial.

 A colour wheel will tell you what colours work best together.
 It’ll help you make important choices in your props and backdrops.

-Backgrounds and surface colours that are too bright can detract from your subject.
-They should be chosen with respect to the mood you’re attempting to create, as well as in harmony with your chosen elements.
+Backgrounds and surface colours that are too bright can detract from your food photography subject.
+They should be chosen with respect to the mood you’re attempting to create.
+They should also be inin harmony with your chosen fruit and vegetable.

 Cool and dark colours such as navy blue and black recede.
-Light or warm colours like yellow bring objects forward.
+Light or warm colours like yellow bring objects forward in your photo.